Anytime you visit a new city, it's fun to bring home something to remember it by. Here are the ones ILP volunteers in Russia love to buy!

-Here's some of our tips for making the most of the market:
+Here's some of our tips for making the most of this market:

-- Don't buy everything at the start of your semester.
-After you've been there awhile you'll get an idea of the items that you really truely want and what a fair price should be.
+Don't buy everything at the start of your semester.
+After you've been there for a while you'll get an idea of the items that you really really want and what a fair price should be.

-- If you make local friends in Moscow, bring them with you.
+If you make local friends in Moscow, bring them with your ILP group.
 You may be able to get better prices with the locals than strictly as an American looking tourist.
 Plus, it's way more fun to shop with friends.

-- Dress warm during the cold months otherwise you'll be buying a Russian fur hat for neccessity purposes instead of just desire.
+Dress warm during the cold months otherwise you'll be buying a Russian fur hat just to stay warm!

 To get there take the dark blue metro line to the stop at Partizanskaya.
 Take a left out of the metro, cross the street, and follow the walk way to the ornamental gateway.
 Hours on the weekends are usually 9 am - 6 pm.